Mistralys/cyberpunk-mod-db/README.md

 # Cyberpunk 2077 Clothing Mods Database

-This is a curated database of Cyberpunk 2077 clothing mods, stored in individual JSON files and with custom screenshots for each mod.
+This is a curated database of detailed Cyberpunk 2077 clothing mod descriptions stored in individual JSON files, and with custom screenshots.

 ## Live examples